 Proposals will be judged on the following scoring criteria:

 - Scientific merit.
-An important goal of this program is to direct JGI’s sequencing and informatics capacity to scientific problems of great importance and of high impact on science and society.
+An important goal of this program is to direct JGI’s sequencing, synthesis, metabolomics and informatics capacity to scientific problems of great importance and of high impact on science and society.
 Scientific merit will be one of the most important criteria for scoring proposals, and scoring will include an evaluation of the importance of the scientific questions to be addressed and the likelihood that genomic sequencing efforts will answer them.
-For microbes this should include location in the phylogenetic tree.

 - Relevance to DOE mission.
 Relevance to the DOE missions of carbon cycling, biogeochemistry, or alternative energy sources will be considered during the review of all proposals.
-Projects of strictly biomedical relevance are better suited for other sequencing programs, such as those funded by the National Institutes of Health.
-Because of the large commitment of resources required for shotgun sequencing of genomes larger than 250 Mb, applications for large genomes must establish clear relevance of the project to the DOE mission.
+Projects of strictly biomedical relevance will not be considered.

 - Demonstrated capability of the applicant(s) and/or the scientific community to use the resource generated.
 Large-scale projects should be followed up in a timely fashion with analyses or further studies that answer important scientific questions.
 Proposals will be evaluated on whether scientists with expertise and the necessary skills will be ready to perform follow-up research and publications.
 The size and productivity of the user community will also be considered.